sashang/titan/legal/privacy-policy.md

 to notify you about such changes, where required.
 A copy of the latest version of this policy will always be available on this page.

-##How you can contact us
+## How you can contact us

 If you have any questions about our privacy practices or the way in which we have been managing your personal information, please contact us in writing at 214/15 Pascoe Street, Pascoe Vale, Melbourne, 3044, Australia or support@tewtin.com.

-We’re really glad you made it to the end of the privacy policy, because understanding that Tewtin does not use student's personal information for profit while delivering an experience tailored for education, is important.
+We’re really glad you made it to the end of the privacy policy, because understanding that Tewtin does not repackage student's personal data for use by 3rd parties while delivering an experience tailored for education, is important.

-##If you’re a user or visitor in the European Economic Area these rights also apply to you:
+## If you’re a user or visitor in the European Economic Area these rights also apply to you:

 For the purposes of applicable EU data protection law (including the General Data Protection Regulation 2016/679 (the “GDPR”), we are a ‘data controller’ of your personal information.

-##How you can access your personal information
+## How you can access your personal information

 You are also entitled to ask us to port your personal information (i.e. to transfer in a structured, commonly used and machine-readable format, to you),